Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-access-keys.md

 ### S3 Access Key Lifecycle in Qumulo Core
 Qumulo Core doesn't limit how long you can use an access key pair after you create it.
 Your system administrators must take responsibility for using the Qumulo REST API or `qq` CLI to view the creation dates for access keys and revoke any pair at their discretion.

-For more information, see [Listing S3 Access Keys in a Qumulo Cluster](#listing-s3-access-keys-in-a-qumulo-cluster).
+For more information, see [Listing S3 Access Keys for a Qumulo Cluster](#listing-s3-access-keys).

 {{site.data.alerts.note}}
 <ul>